Chris Gannon

-Christopher Stephen Gannon is a former American football defensive end who played college football at the University of Louisiana at Lafayette and professional football (gridiron) in the National Football League for the New England Patriots and the San Diego Chargers.
+Christopher Stephen Gannon (born January 20, 1966) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football at the University of Louisiana at Lafayette and in the NFL for the New England Patriots and the San Diego Chargers.

-Early years
+Early life

 Christopher Stephen Gannon was born in Brandon, Florida to Juanita L. and Donald F. Gannon Sr. The Gannon family moved from Brandon, Florida to Orange Park, Florida when Chris was at a young age.
 He played Pee Wee football in the Pop Warner program.
 Later, he attended Orange Park High School where he played football as a tight end and defensive end.
 He was named to both the All-County and All-District teams during his freshman and junior years.
 As a senior at Orange Park High, he was second-team Class AAAA and made the All-State team.

 Collegiate athletic career

 College football

 Gannon attended the University of Louisiana at Lafayette (formerly University of Southwestern Louisiana).
 He played four years with the Ragin' Cajuns on the defense team.